HackYourFuture-CPH/gamejoy/README.md

 - What you build should **bring joy** 😊
 - What you build should **be online** 🌍

+## What will i get out of it?

+These are some things you will get out of joining:

+- What will you get out of joining?
+- Stronger network across the HackYourFuture community
+- Work on your entrepreneurial mindset
+- Learn how to deploy your site to the web
+- Learn how to work together with multiple people

 ## So what is a game?